 Conventional wisdom holds that candidates benefit when they lock down the nomination early.
 But many believe that Obama was a stronger general-election candidate after surviving and honing his skills in his knockdown, drag-out fight with Clinton.
 There is no question that Romney now benefits from having run in 2008, getting into this race early, and testing his 2012 messages before the debates and wall-to-wall coverage began.
 Perry would have similarly benefited from an earlier entrance, a shakedown cruise before the TV lights went on.

-This article appears in the Nov.
-1, 2011, edition of National Journal Daily.
+This article appears in the November 1, 2011 edition of NJ Daily.